rgroesbeck09/GAME_351-Project_03/README.md

 # GAME_351-Project_03
+Cutscene Cameras: Valeria Ugarte De La Torre
+Added three different vcams of different perspectives in map.
+First starts at the church bell and second dolly camera moves downwards towards the town in a cinematic way, while finishing at the player camera and enabling player movement.

 Player Can Kick: Christopher Garcia-Arvizu
 Added 3 separate kicking animations to the player, chosen at random, when close enough to movable objects such as wooden